chalu/tcgm-fullstack-demo/README.md

 Hello 👋,

-This is a simple but production-leve full stack application demo built as part of the requirements for the TCG Machines Senior Fullstack Software Engineer role.
+This is a simple but *production-level full stack application.

 ![React client preview](./client/r-seeker/tcgm-fullstack-react-client.png)

-Review the [instructions](./INSTRCTIONS.md) for what was expected and then take a look at the [explanation](./DESIGN_EXPLANATION.md) for my implementation details.
+Review this [document](./INSTRCTIONS.md) for what was expected and then take a look at the [explanation](./DESIGN_EXPLANATION.md) for my implementation details.

 > ## Key Assets Delivered
 >